 What happens after a roof collapse?

 After a roof collapse occurs there is usually a forensic engineer involved in determining what happened.
-This is usually to determine insurance payouts, according to Coviello, adding that an insurance carrier typically will not pay if the roof collapsed due to lack of maintenance.
+This is usually to determine insurance payouts, adding that an insurance carrier typically will not pay if the roof collapsed due to lack of maintenance.

-There is much knowledge to be gained from analyzing collapses, according to Coviello.
-Such as: Are building codes properly specifying snow loads in the design of new structures?
+There is much knowledge to be gained from analyzing collapse, such as: Are building codes properly specifying snow loads in the design of new structures?
 Is there something for engineers to learn from the collapse?

-More often than not, according to Coviello, the cause of a collapse has nothing to do with modern building codes.
+More often than not, the cause of a collapse has nothing to do with modern building codes.

-After all analysis is said and done, Coviello said he believes that we will not see modern structures built to code having problems with these snow loads.
+After all analysis is said and done, we believe that we will not see modern structures built to code having problems with these snow loads.

 Contact us today if you’re worried the snow on your roof could lead to a roof collapse.
 We’re always happy to help.